Does your “me” time often turn into chocolate that you feel you deserve after a long stressful day?

 Self-care also means abandoning the idea that there is an authority that knows more about what your body needs than you.
 (Your lack of self-care may come from the belief that you don’t know what’s best for you.)

-- The way you prioritize yourself affects your health and fitness goals as well as the time that you can devote to them.
+- The way you prioritise yourself affects your health and fitness goals as well as the time that you can devote to them.

 - When you are at the bottom of your priority list, it affects your eating.